zanderhinton/causal_inf_clutch_shooting/doc/report.md

-confounding the results, as they would require optical tracking data to capture, but it also seems that the mental stress and the body’s subsequent physiological response in response to the `clutch` situations have a negative causal impact on shot making probabilities.
+confounding the results, as they would require optical tracking data to capture, but it also seems that the mental stress and the body’s subsequent physiological response in response to the `clutch` situations may have a negative causal impact on shot making probabilities.

 <!-- - Could I have lumped both two point shots and three point shots together?
 Maybe, as that would have increased the sample sizes and precision of estimates, perhaps leading to statistical significance.
 I was only including only shots >= 10 feet, so they are all jump shots, and perhaps can all be compared.   -->